dobbelina/repository.dobbelina/README.md

 # Ultimate Whitecream
-Ultimate Whitecream addon update	Version 1.1.74
+Ultimate Whitecream addon update	Version 1.1.75

-Fixed: Beeg

-Fixed: K18
+Added: Freepornstreams

+Added: Viralvideosx

+Added: Xmoviesforyou

+Removed: Elreyx

+Removed: Videomegaporn

 All credit to the fantastic people at reddit who has provided the fixes, and especially jdoedev & 12asdfg12